f5devcentral/f5-xc-terraform-examples/README.md

-# F5 Distributed Cloud WAAP Terraform Examples
+# F5 Distributed Cloud Terraform Examples

 ## Overview

-Examples of F5 Distributed Cloud (XC) WAAP deployments utilizing Terraform.
+Examples of F5 Distributed Cloud (XC) deployments utilizing Terraform.
 For more information on the use cases covered by this project, please see the following articles and workflow guides:

 * **F5 Distributed Cloud WAF**